ulixee/secret-agent/README.md

 ### Isolated Worlds

 The Devtools Protocol allows developers to create "isolated" javascript contexts to run code.
 These isolated environments have access to the same underlying HTML Document, but cannot be seen doing so by any other javascript environments.
 This allows Unblocked Agent querySelectors to run undetected.
-However, Unblocked Agent Plugins often have a need to hook into the "default" javascript environment to hide markers that indicate to a headless Chrome session might be in use.
+However, [Unblocked Plugins][plugins] often have a need to hook into the "default" javascript environment to hide markers that indicate to a headless Chrome session might be in use.

 ### Man-in-the-Middle (Mitm)